 Today, I am fortunate enough to have a job that I absolutely love, a job that consistently challenges me yet also allows me to practice my strengths and help others on a daily basis.
 My goal was to work in a facility that would allow me to do this whilst simultaneously developing me further.
 By surrounding myself with extremely driven and knowledgeable individuals I have been able to end up working in one of the best personal training gyms in London, if not the UK.
 I strongly believe that without the help, guidance and support of those select few around me, this wouldn’t have happened and I would, instead, be at a static, comfortable & mediocre position in my career.

 Our time is precious and therefore needs to be utilised as efficiently as possible.
 If you find yourself hanging around with the ‘energy vampires’ and/or the ‘put everyone else downers’ (we all know at least one!) try to decrease the amount of time you spend with such people and instead, increase the time you spend with the positive and supportive ones you are lucky enough to have in your lives.

 Above all, be happy.
 Happiness does wonders for your overall health and may be that missing link to break the plateau in your fitness journey.
 Don’t be afraid to lose some friends, support from your family, or anything else if that means you start surrounding yourself with the right people.

-If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our Hackney personal training gym and try one of our personal training sessions.
+If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our Hoxton personal training gym and try one of our personal training sessions.